Leakbang/Robust-FPS-Framework/README.md

  # Robust FPS Framework
  An optimized, robust FPS framework.

+ > **Note:** The development will take place on the alternative branch until the physics based player movement is implemented.

  ## Idea
  The idea behind this project is to make an optimized and robust FPS framework that can be used in a wide range of games.